top of page

 How

-The mechanics have a modular setup, it determines the state it starts in (ex: open or closed window, specific radio or TV channel) and the heat/noise it exerts at other states.
+• The mechanics have a modular setup, it determines the state it starts in and the heat/noise it exerts with state change.

-The mechanics are activated via an interaction system that checks for currently hovered objects via line tracing.
+• An interaction system checks for hovered objects via line tracing.
 Once the player performs the required input, the object's function is activated via an interface.

 Physics Based